AnyaVeselova/my-learning-journey-blog/src/blog/2023-05-01-oldagram-solo-project.md

 ---
 title: Oldagram Solo Project
+description: >-
-description: This was a Solo project at "Frontend development career path" course.
+  This was a Solo project at "Frontend development career path" course.
+I made it without an assistance.
+The main focus was on using semantic HTML and making the project accessible.
+Go to the article to find out how I made the project my own by going above and beyond the course requirements.
 author: Anna Veselova
 repoName: oldagram-solo-project
 date: 2023-05-01T21:48:59.832Z